gelleicsaba2/feeder/README.md

 There isn't any authentication method to connect to the server. \
 In the firewall settings you can set the manager client port (outgoing/ip addresses, etc..).

+## Test in html page
+You can test the service in a html page with bin/webtest.html.